Eugenegitonga11/Portfolio-template/Terminal/README.md

-DThis is a template terminal with the help of different resources.
+This is a template terminal with the help of different resources.
 Such a 💣